prometheus/docs/content/docs/introduction/comparison.md

 Kapacitor's open-source release has no built-in distributed/redundant options for rules,  alerting, or notifications.
 The open-source release of Kapacitor can be scaled via manual sharding by the user, similar to Prometheus itself.
-Influx does also now offer [Enterprise Kapacitor](https://docs.influxdata.com/enterprise_kapacitor), which supports an HA/redundant alerting system.
+Influx offers [Enterprise Kapacitor](https://docs.influxdata.com/enterprise_kapacitor), which supports an HA/redundant alerting system.

 Prometheus and the Alertmanager by contrast offer a fully open-source redundant